Shilpa Gupta: Work and exhibition

-In 2015, Gupta presented a solo project at the 'My East is Your West' exhibition, which was a joint India-Pakistan exhibition organised by the Gujral Foundation in Venice.
+Gupta has participated in Venice Biennale (2019), Kochi Muziris Biennale (2018), Berlin Biennale (2014), Sharjah Biennial (2013), Lyon Biennale (2009), Gwangju Biennale (2008), Yokohama Triennale (2008) and Liverpool Bienniale (2006) amongst others.

-Gupta has held solo exhibitions at Contemporary Arts Center in Cincinnati, Centro Botin in Santander, Barbican in London, Amant Art Center in Brooklyn, Ishara Art Foundation in Dubai, Arnolfini in Bristol, OK Centre for Contemporary Art in Linz, Museum voor Moderne Kunst in Arnhem, Voorlinden Museum in Wassenaar, Lalit Kala Akademi in New Delhi amongst others.
+Gupta has had solo exhibitions at Hamburger Bahnhof in Berlin, Bikaner House in New Delhi, Contemporary Arts Center in Cincinnati, Centro Botin in Santander, Barbican in London, Amant Art Center in Brooklyn, Ishara Art Foundation in Dubai, Arnolfini in Bristol, OK Centre for Contemporary Art in Linz, Museum voor Moderne Kunst in Arnhem, Voorlinden Museum in Wassenaar, Lalit Kala Akademi in New Delhi amongst others.
 In 2021 she had a survey show at the Museum of Contemporary Art in Antwerp curated by Nav Haq.

 Awards and recognition

 In 2025 she was awarded the Possehl Prize for International Art 2025.
 Gupta is the third artist to win the prize, which is awarded every three years, following Doris Salcedo and Matt Mullican.
 In 2024, she was awarded the ‘Path Breakers Award’ by Asia Society.
-In 2019, Gupta was the recipient of the GQ Cultural Provocateur Award; in 2018, she was named India Today’s New Media Artist of the Year;
+In 2019, Gupta was the recipient of the GQ Cultural Provocateur Award; in 2018, she was named India Today's New Media Artist of the Year;